 Sustainable Health Services for Isolated Populations in Bangladesh

-Started in March 2010 with funding from the RiverStyx Foundation, Pathfinder's Sustainable Health Services for Isolated Populations in Bangladesh aims to improve access to health services in the Rangamati Hill district of southeast Bangladesh.
+Started in March 2010 with funding from the RiverStyx Foundation, Pathfinder's Sustainable Health Services for Isolated Populations in Bangladesh improved access to health services in the Rangamati Hill district of southeast Bangladesh.
 The region is home to a large tribal population, which lives in remote, rural areas where people are geographically, culturally, and linguistically isolated.
 Additionally, tribal communities tend to be impoverished.
 As a result, they can neither access nor afford proper nutrition, health care, or sanitation services.

-In 2007, Pathfinder began work on the Grameenphone Safe Motherhood and Infant Care Project, continuing Pathfinder's commitment to providing quality reproductive health services in Bangladesh that began in the early 1950s.
+PAST PROJECT: In 2007, Pathfinder began work on the Grameenphone Safe Motherhood and Infant Care Project, continuing Pathfinder's commitment to providing quality reproductive health services in Bangladesh that began in the early 1950s.

 Mayer Shasthya: Reducing Maternal Morbidity and Mortality due to Postpartum Hemorrhage and Eclampsia in a Select Area of Bangladesh

-Mayer Shasthya (Mother's Health) was a two year community-based intervention funded by Pathfinder and World Bank to save mother's lives in rural Bangladesh.
+PAST PROJECT: Mayer Shasthya (Mother's Health) was a two year community-based intervention funded by Pathfinder and World Bank to save mother's lives in rural Bangladesh.